ArthurZey/toyproblems/interviews/upstart/README.md

 2. If the user can meet all of his or her goals, they would like to be as happy as possible.

-  a.
-Their happiness is a function of their discretionary spending.
+  1. Their happiness is a function of their discretionary spending.
 The more they spend, the happier they are!

-  b.
-The user experiences declining marginal utility with respect to spending in a particular year.
+  2. The user experiences declining marginal utility with respect to spending in a particular year.
 In other words, the first $100 spent in a year gives them more happiness than the second $100, which gives them more happiness than the third $100, and so on.
 This means the user would prefer to spend their discretionary dollars as evenly as possible across years.

 Question
 --------